douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * saturigi - to saturate
 * savado - salvation
 * savi - to save; to rescue; to salvage
+* saviĝi - to be saved
+* savo - salvation
 * saĝa - wise
+* saĝe - wisely
 * saĝeco - wisdom
 * saĝo - wisdom
 * saĝtelefono - smartphone